omkarcloud/google-maps-scraper/README.md

 1. min_rating
 2. min_reviews
 3. max_reviews
+4. has_phone
+5. has_website

 To specify filters, open `src/config.py` and specify your filters.

-The Following example will scrape only those listings with a minimum of 5 reviews, and a maximum of 100 reviews
+The Following example will scrape only those listings with a minimum of 5 reviews, a maximum of 100 reviews, and a phone number.

 ```python
 queries = [